fi2233fi/fraud-detection-analysis/README.md

 Working in healthcare billing, I spent a lot of time looking at claim patterns — what gets flagged, what slips through, and why simple rules miss things that are obvious in the data.
-I wanted to apply that same thinking to financial fraud and see where amount-based detection actually breaks down.
+I wanted to see if those same instincts applied to financial fraud and see where amount-based detection actually breaks down.

 It breaks down a lot.